-1.2.2 Resource Specialist (RS)
+1.2.2 Resource Specialist

-All W-2 agencies must have a staff person who performs the role of a Resource Specialist.
+All W-2 agencies must have a staff person who performs the role of a RS.
 That staff person may perform other functions within the agency as well.
-The role of the RS is to understand the customer's needs and assist each customer in determining which programs or services are likely to support their efforts to find and maintain employment.
+The role of the RS is to understand the applicant's needs and assist applicants in determining which programs or services are likely to support their efforts to find and maintain employment.

-In fulfilling his/her role, the RS will perform these primary functions:
+In fulfilling this role, the RS will perform these primary functions:

-- 1. Understand the customer's situation and perform the initial review of need for employment-related services.
+- 1. Understand the applicant's situation and perform the initial review of need for employment-related services.
 This will include: - a.
-Asking the customer what brought them into the office today. - b.
-Asking the customer what they need to find and/or keep a job. - c.
-Gathering information through the CARES Work Program Assessment Driver Flow about the customers' recent job search efforts, employment skills, work history, education and potential barriers to employment. - d.
-Determining how the family/household composition and circumstances affect the customers' ability to work. - e.
-Identifying whether the customer is in a crisis situation (e.g., homeless, victim of domestic violence, no food in the house, etc) and the potential need for an Emergency Payment.
-(See 19.1) Giving the customer a copy of the Domestic Violence Brochure (2614).
+Asking the applicant what brought them into the office today. - b.
+Asking the applicant what they need to find and/or keep a job. - c.
+Gathering information through the CARES Work Program Assessment Driver Flow about the applicant's recent job search efforts, employment skills, work history, education and potential barriers to employment. - d.
+Determining how the household composition and circumstances affect the applicant's ability to work. - e.
+Identifying whether the applicant is in a crisis situation (e.g., homeless, victim of domestic violence, no food in the house, etc) and the potential need for an Emergency Payment.
+(See 19.1) Giving the applicant a copy of the Domestic Violence Brochure (2614).
 (See 1.4.6) - f.
-Identifying the need for any necessary accommodations to help the customer complete the application process. - g.
-Assessing current child support case status and informing the customer of the child support pass through policy for people in a paid W-2 placement.
+Identifying the need for any necessary accommodations to help the applicant complete the application process. - g.
+Assessing current child support case status and informing the applicant of the child support pass through policy for people in a paid W-2 placement.
 (See 15.1.1) - 2.
-Inform each customer about the services available and assist the customer in determining what programs and services are likely to support his/her efforts at employment including: - a.
+Inform each applicant about the services available and assist the applicant in determining what programs and services are likely to support the efforts at employment including: - a.
 Explaining the services that are available through the W-2 program including employment position placements, individualized case management services, and supportive services.
-The RS must tell the customer about the W-2 eligibility criteria and that eligible parents must be willing to participate in exchange for W-2 benefits.
+The RS must tell the applicant about the W-2 eligibility criteria and that eligible parents must be willing to participate in exchange for W-2 benefits.